 British Paints has become a go-to for many Aussie DIYers thanks to its wide availability through Bunnings and reasonable price point.
 Their Clean & Protect range offers impressive stain resistance and antibacterial properties at a competitive price.

-While I typically recommend premium paints for long-term value, British Paints represents a solid option for those working with tighter budgets or for spaces that may need repainting more frequently, such as rental properties.
+While I typically recommend premium paints for long-term value, British Paints represents a solid option for those working with tighter budgets or for spaces that may need wall repainting more frequently, such as rental properties.

 Pro tip: Their Paint & Prime range can be a time-saver for straightforward projects where convenience matters.